What is a CCB License in Oregon?

 Surety Bond

-Contractors must maintain a surety bond — typically $25,000 for residential work — that protects consumers if the contractor fails to complete a job or causes damage.
+Contractors must maintain a surety bond - ranging from $10,000 to $80,000 depending on license type - that protects consumers if the contractor fails to complete a job or causes damage.
+See amounts by license type →

 General Liability Insurance